ppy/osu-wiki/wiki/osu!_wiki/Maintenance/en.md

 Some features are not directly related to the osu! website, but may be useful for contributing or general housekeeping.
 In this case, they are implemented by people capable of it and are **not** added to the website directly:

-- [osu-wiki status](https://clayton.cc/osu-wiki-status/en): list of articles per every language, and the category of maintenance they require (translation, update, stub expansion).
+- [osu-wiki status](https://clayton.cc/osu-wiki-status/en): list of articles per language, and the category of maintenance they require (translation, update, stub expansion).
 See [ppy/osu-wiki#2486](https://github.com/ppy/osu-wiki/issues/2486) for functionality requests.
-- [osu-wiki-bin](https://github.com/cl8n/osu-wiki-bin): a Node.js utility for automated checks and edits (broken links, usergroup updates, wiki-wide text replacements, and other things)
+- [osu-wiki-bin](https://github.com/cl8n/osu-wiki-bin): a Node.js utility for automated checks and edits (broken links, usergroup updates, wiki-wide text replacements, among other things)
 - [flag-wiki-osu](https://megaapplepi.github.io/flag-wiki-osu): automatically add references to the flags mentioned in an article.
 See [ppy/osu-wiki#328](https://github.com/ppy/osu-wiki/issues/328) for functionality requests.

 ## Routines